ShakilAhmmed/image-uploader/README.md

    cp .env.example .env
 ```

-#### Put Your Nginx Port and phpmyadmin port in .env and set username and password
+#### Put Your Nginx Port and phpmyadmin port in .env and set username and password for database

 ```dockerfile
    sudo docker-compose up -d